zdebruine/RcppML/README.md

 # RcppML

+Rcpp Math Library for high-performance dense and sparse matrix operations, linear algebra, and sparse machine learning.

+RcppML extends the Rcpp namespace:
+* Sparse matrix and vector classes derive from base **Rcpp classes** for zero-copy pointer-based object access
+* **Functional programming interface** with in-place operations where possible
+* Richly **overloaded operators** for dense, sparse, and sparse-dense vector and matrix operations
+* Iterator-based marginal, contiguous, and non-contiguous **dense and sparse subviews**
+* New solvers for non-negative least squares, matrix factorizations, and clustering
+* Exhaustive documentation

+## Classes

+## Parallelization
+Because R is designed as a single-thread language, all functions are available with a single-threaded backend.
+Where parallelization may provide performance gains, a corresponding function with a `_par` suffix is provided.

+RcppML uses RcppParallel for parallelization.

+All functions are available as single-thread
+Where parallelization may provide significant performance gains, functions parallelizes several functions:
+* Crossproduct

 An R package for high-performance linear model projection, non-negative least squares, L0-regularized least squares, and more.

 ## Why RcppML?